2Klasic/cydia_repo-tutorial/README.md

 # cydia_repo-tutorial
+Warning-..this is not complete as of yet..but the all the files needed are there and ready to go..

 In order to create your own repo you will need to have git installed on your mac/linux system

 The easiest way would be to install homebrew and then brew install git